Which technical and session cookies do we use?

 - Domains (links to an external website, referrer website)

-The only data we track on our infrastructures, always in the aim of security and monitoring, is the following:
+However, we limit as much as possible the collection of any personal data.
+The only personal data we track on our infrastructures, always in the aim of security and monitoring, is the following:

 - IP address